Last updated: 27-07-20

 How to look after your pet during the coronavirus outbreak.

-Everywhere we look just now there is news, some true and some fake, about how coronavirus could affect our pets, and our ability to care for them.
+Latest news and updates on the coronavirus outbreak and how it could affect our pets, and our ability to care for them.
 Our colleagues at Idexx Laboratories – a world leader in veterinary science – have provided the following advice based on the latest information available.

 What is Coronavirus (Covid-19)?